kronosapiens/kronosapiens.github.io/_posts/2025-12-14-pairwise-paradigm.md

 P(a > b) = \frac{p_a}{p_a + p_b}
 $$

-**Ontologically**, Bradley-Terry is fundamentally _Platonic_: pairwise observations are understood as random fluctuations revealing a hidden capital-T Truth.
+**Ontologically**, Bradley-Terry is essentially _Platonic_: pairwise observations are understood as random fluctuations revealing a hidden capital-T Truth.

 **Computationally**, fitting a Bradley-Terry model is $$O(nm)$$ in the _number of matchups_ $$n$$ and _number of iterations_ $$m$$ needed to converge, requiring observations $$O(k^2)$$ in the number of items $$k$$.

 Note the similarity to Elo, which also models results as a ratio of latent scores.
-However, unlike Elo, Bradley-Terry produces weights in a batch based on a _set of unordered preferences,_ making it a better fit in the setting where the inputs have no natural ordering.
+However, unlike Elo, Bradley-Terry produces weights in a batch based on a _set of unordered preferences,_ making it a more natural choice in the setting where the inputs have no inherent ordering.
 In terms of computational complexity, Bradley-Terry models are typically fit using a statistical technique of Maximum-Likelihood Estimation, in which the underlying probabilities are iteratively updated to improve their fit to the observed data, requiring several passes, or _iterations_, over the training data.

 Bradley-Terry methods are popular in the academic literature, as they lend themselves well to evaluation and simulation -- one can begin with a fictional "ground truth," run a simulated voting process, and then evaluate how well the recovered weights align with the initial ground truth.